Hello! Here at thortful, we think parents are superheroes. So, for our next creator spotlight, we want to shine the light on parents.

 Juggling work and parenting can be a challenge, and it’s important to celebrate the parents who are doing it all.

-For part one of this creator spotlight, we spoke to dad, Billy, from fyou Cards and mum, Sam, from Sam Bratby Art who balance wearing their parent hats alongside creating full time or part time.
-We hear their stories and learn about their challenges and their successes.
+For part one of this creator spotlight, we spoke to dad, Billy, from fyou Cards who balances wearing his parent hats alongside creating part time.
+We hear his story and learn about the challenges and successes.

 fyou Cards